Thomas Schirrmacher: Career

 In 2016 he was ordained as bishop of the Communio Christiana (a church in the Anglican realignment).

 On October 27, 2020, Schirrmacher was elected the next General Secretary of the World Evangelical Alliance.
-His term of office begins in March 2021.
+His term of office began in March 2021.
+In March 2024, Schirrmacher resigned from his position due to health problems resulting from a long Covid disease.

 Another main focus of the work of Schirrmacher besides religious freedom in the area of human rights is the fight against human trafficking.

 He speaks with church leaders like Pope Benedict XVI, Pope Francis, and the Ecumenical Patriarch Bartholomew I and gives lectures all around the world.
+He is considered one of the architects of the so-called “Christian witness in a multi-religious world”.
 He is also consultant of the Faith and Order Commission, the Theological Commission of the World Council of Churches, chair of the Board of Advisors of the Central Council of Oriental Christians in Germany (ZOCD), and Member of the International Committee of the Global Christian Forum.
+Schirrmacher is also a member of the World Council of Religions for Peace and of the Institute for the Freedom of Faith & Security in Europe (IFFSE) founded by Jewish rabbis.

-He has authored and edited more than 100 books, which have been translated into 17 languages.
+He has authored and edited more than 100 books, which have been translated into 18 languages.